Twinklebear/ChameleonRT/README.md

 cmake .. -DENABLE_VULKAN=ON
 ```

-You can then pass `-vulkan` to use the Vulkan backend.
+You can then pass `vulkan` to use the Vulkan backend.

 If CMake doesn't find your install of Vulkan you can tell it where it's
 installed with `-DVULKAN_SDK`.
 This path should be to the specific version